cicchiello/YTAdSlayer/README.md

 ## Permissions and User Setup (Planned)

-The accessibility-based watcher and any additional monitoring approaches will likely require some or all of the following (still being designed):
+The accessibility-based watcher and any additional monitoring approaches will require some or all of the following.
+The **accessibility service** is already in use; the others are still being evaluated.

-- **Accessibility service**: Enabling the `YouTubeWatcher` accessibility service in system settings.
+- **Accessibility service** (current): Enabling the `YouTubeWatcher` accessibility service in system settings so it can observe YouTube UI and look for potential Skip buttons.
 - **Usage access**: Allowing the app to see which app is in the foreground (if UsageStatsManager is used).
 - **Notification listener**: Granting notification access (if notification-based detection is used).
 - **Media session callbacks**: Integrations for observing media playback state.

-Once the architecture is finalized and implemented, this section will be expanded with exact steps and screenshots for enabling the required permissions.
+Once the architecture is more complete, this section will be expanded with exact steps and screenshots for enabling the required permissions and verifying that the watcher is active.

 ---